CTFEDs/Open-Design-Cape-Town-2016/decks/instructions.md

 ![](img/discussion.jpg)

-^ Justin and Steve talk through
+^ Justin -> inclusive design
+Steve -> Disability
 5m

 ---

 # Personas tour
-##  Pick a few to focus on
+##  Pick one or two<br>to focus on

 ![](img/flipchart.jpg)

+^ Familiar with personas?
-^ Pick a few to focus on
+Pick one or two to focus on
 15m

 ---